hashicorp/terraform-provider-local/docs/data-sources/command.md

 - `allow_non_zero_exit_code` (Boolean) Indicates that the command returning a non-zero exit code should be treated as a successful execution.
 Further assertions can be made of the `exit_code` value with the [`check` block](https://developer.hashicorp.com/terraform/language/block/check).
 Defaults to false.
 - `arguments` (List of String) Arguments to be passed to the given command.
 Any `null` arguments will be removed from the list.
 - `stdin` (String) Data to be passed to the given command's standard input as a UTF-8 string.
 [Terraform values](https://developer.hashicorp.com/terraform/language/expressions/types) can be encoded by any Terraform encode function, for example, [`jsonencode`](https://developer.hashicorp.com/terraform/language/functions/jsonencode).
-- `working_directory` (String) The directory where the command should be executed.
-Defaults to the Terraform working directory.
+- `working_directory` (String) The directory path where the command should be executed, either an absolute path or relative to the Terraform working directory.
+If not provided, defaults to the Terraform working directory.

 ### Read-Only